adambard/learnxinyminutes-docs/opengl.html.markdown

 glGenVertexArrays(1, &vao);
 glBindVertexArray(vao);
 // With the VAO active we can now create a Vertex Buffer Object (VBO).
-// The VBO stores out vertex data.
+// The VBO stores our vertex data.
 GLuint vbo = 0;
 glGenBuffers(1, &vbo);
 glBindBuffer(GL_ARRAY_BUFFER, vbo);
-// If your data changes more often you use GL_DYNAMIC_DRAW or GL_STREAM_DRAW. glBufferData(GL_ARRAY_BUFFER, sizeof(vertexData[0]) * vertexData.size(),
+// If your data changes more often use GL_DYNAMIC_DRAW or GL_STREAM_DRAW. glBufferData(GL_ARRAY_BUFFER, sizeof(vertexData[0]) * vertexData.size(),
 			 vertexData.data(), GL_STATIC_DRAW);
 // After filling the VBO link it to the location 0 in our vertex shader, which
 // holds the vertex position.
 glEnableVertexAttribArray(0);
 glVertexAttribPointer(0, 3, GL_FLOAT, GL_FALSE, 0, nullptr);
-// Everything should now be saved in out VAO and we can unbind it and the VBO. glBindVertexArray(0);
+// Everything should now be saved in our VAO and we can unbind it and the VBO. glBindVertexArray(0);
 glBindBuffer(GL_ARRAY_BUFFER, 0);
 // Now we can draw the vertex data in our render loop.